rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

   <summary>Click to expand</summary>

   - Convert your XML to DAE (https://forum.egosoft.com/viewtopic.php?f=181&t=404786#p4769763)
-  - Open your model in blender and start putting down your "hard-points" the script can mirror (will be querried when script is run) for you so you only need to do one side.
+  - Open your model in blender and start putting down your "hard-points" the script can mirror (will be queried when script is run) for you so you only need to do one side.
   - Rename hard-points according to the naming scheme so the script can recognize what you are putting down.
   - Select all to be exported hard-points (you do not want to select the ship here) and select export to X3D.
   - In the export settings make sure have, y-forward, z-up and only "selection only" selected.
 If you are not using blender the axis might be different you will need to experiment to find out.
   - Run either gui.py or main.exe an interface will open.
   - Select your input files and set their options as you like (mirror/inject)
   - Press start.
   - If you are injecting you will be asked for each file into what file you want to inject.
-Injected xml code will be injected after the last ```<connection></connection>``` elelment in the selected file.
+Injected xml code will be injected after the last ```<connection></connection>``` element in the selected file.
-  - If you are just outputting there will be %input%_output.xml files in the scipt root directory.
+  - If you are just outputting there will be %input%_output.xml files in the script root directory.
 Copy the content of this file over between ```<connections></connections>```

   </details>